defro/quotable-php/README.md

 ## Documentation

-Read how to install, use this package, customize it to display on [documentation page](https://defro.github.io/quotable-php/).
+Read how to install, use this package, customize it on [documentation page](https://defro.github.io/quotable-php/).

 ## License